Buy Me A Coffee

 Leica M8.2

-• The new shutter is quieter and features lower kinetic forces due to a reduction in the travel speed of the blades.
-However, this change means that the maximum shutter speed is now 1/4000th of a second, down from the previous 1/8000th of a second.
-Additionally, the maximum flash sync speed has been reduced to 1/180th of a second, compared to the earlier 1/250th of a second282.
+The Leica M8.2 was introduced in 2008282.
+It had new shutter that was quieter and featured lower kinetic forces due to a reduction in the travel speed of the blades.
+However, this change meant that the maximum shutter speed was now 1/4000th of a second, down from the previous 1/8000th of a second.
+Additionally, the maximum flash sync speed was reduced to 1/180th of a second, compared to the earlier 1/250th of a second282.

-• The camera also includes an auto ISO function that increases the ISO setting automatically if light levels fall below what is necessary for correct exposure.
-Users can set a minimum preferred shutter speed and a maximum ISO setting to be used in conjunction with this feature282.
+The camera also included an auto ISO function that increased the ISO setting automatically if light levels fell below what was necessary for correct exposure282.
+Users could set a minimum preferred shutter speed and a maximum ISO setting to be used in conjunction with this feature282

-• A delayed wind-on feature can be activated in the main menu, which "holds" the wind-on until you lift your finger off the shutter release.
-This design allows you to avoid the noise of the wind-on drive in tricky situations, such as when you want to muffle the sound by keeping the camera under your coat282.
+A delayed wind-on feature could be activated in the main menu, which "held" the wind-on until the user lifted their finger off the shutter release282.
+This design allowed users to avoid the noise of the wind-on drive in tricky situations, such as when they wanted to muffle the sound by keeping the camera under their coat282

-• Additionally, the new 'S' function simplifies many of the settings for users who want to operate the M8.2 as a high-end point-and-shoot camera.
-The viewfinder frames have also been optimized for a 2-meter focusing distance instead of the 0.7 meters used in the M8282.
+Additionally, the new 'S' function simplified many of the settings for users who wanted to operate the Leica M8.2 as a high-end point-and-shoot camera.
+The viewfinder frames were also optimized for a 2-meter focusing distance instead of the 0.7 meters used in the Leica M8282

-• Some cosmetic changes have been made as well.
-Notably, a new ‘vulcanite’ covering has been introduced, and the black model features black paint with a black dot Leica logo, replacing the red dot logo that was previously on the front of the camera.
-There is also a stronger detent to prevent accidental movement of the shutter switch into the delayed action position.
-The viewing screen has been updated to use ultra-hard ‘sapphire’ glass for improved scratch resistance282.
+Some cosmetic changes were made as well.
+Notably, a new ‘vulcanite’ covering was introduced, and the black model featured black paint with a black dot Leica logo, replacing the red dot logo that had previously been on the front of the camera282.
+There was also a stronger detent to prevent accidental movement of the shutter switch into the delayed action position282.
+The viewing screen was updated to use ultra-hard ‘sapphire’ glass for improved scratch resistance282

-• A quick procedure for setting exposure compensation has also been implemented.
-You can do this by holding the shutter release at the first pressure point while rotating the control dial282.
+A quick procedure for setting exposure compensation was also implemented282.
+Users could do this by holding the shutter release at the first pressure point while rotating the control dial282.

 Model Name References Year Quantity Notes